needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 ![Package information page](Images/PackageManagerUI-DocSite.png)

-To switch back and forth between the *Manual* documentation, the *Scripting API* documentation, the *Changelog*, and the *License* information for this package, click the corresponding link at the top of the page.
+To switch back and forth between the User Manual documentation, the Scripting API documentation, the Changelog, and the License information for this package, click the corresponding link at the top of the page.

 <a name="PackManOpen"></a>
 ## Installing, removing, disabling, and updating packages